jameshughes89/cs101/site/assignments/zombies/zombies.rst

 .. image:: before_after_states.png

+The simulation of a step requires checking if a city will either spread the disease or cure itself.
+This is where the ``spread_probability`` and ``cure_probability`` values come in.
+These parameters will have some value between 0 and 1
+--- the closer to 0, the less likely we want the event is to occur, and the closer to 1, the more likely.
+To achieve this functionality, we can make use of Python's ``random`` library, namely, the `random function <https://docs.python.org/3/library/random.html#random.random>`_ .
+This function will return some value between 0 and 1 from a uniform distribution.
+Therefore, calling this function will provide some arbitrary value between 0 -- 1, and by checking if that value is, for example ``< cure_probability``, we can implement the probabilistic occurrences of the events we want.
+For example, if ``cure_probability`` was set to ``0.80`` (80%), and since ``random()`` is equally likely to select all values between 0 -- 1, ``random()`` will produce a value less than ``0.80`` 80% of the time.

+Finally, for the purposes of our simulation, we want to make sure city 0 is always infected.
+There are a few ways one could implement this, but perhaps the simplest is to just update city 0 to infected in the after state before the function finishes.
+That way, if city 0 was cured during the simulation step, it is reset to infected, and if city 0 happened to not get cured, there is no harm in setting it to infected anyways.

 Given the complexity of this function, pseudocode is provided below to help with the writing of your function.

     ``Make a copy of the world for the after state``